lanebuckingham/marykay/README.md

-# NewAuth
+# MaryKay

-NewAuth is a barebones Ruby on Rails web application with user authentication built in.
+MaryKay is a barebones Ruby on Rails web application with user authentication built in.
 It uses Devise to provide authentication, and a MongoDB database to store the users.
 It incorporates several features:

 * There is a landing (home) page for all visitors initially.
 Once logged in as a user, each user has their own dashboard, and during their session this becomes their home page.